 On 20 May, from 13:00 to 15:00 CE(S)T, ODISSEI and CentERdata are organising an information event during which researchers can learn more about working with the LISS panel.
 During this afternoon, a variety of speakers will introduce the LISS panel and the research opportunities the panel offers.
 Two researchers will present their LISS research project, which were funded by the ODISSEI LISS grant.
-The event is open to anyone interested in using the LISS panel, including those who would like to apply for the ODISSEI LISS grant opening in May.
+The event is open to anyone interested in using the LISS panel, including those who would like to apply for the ODISSEI LISS grant 2021 that has opened in May.
 Find the full programme below.

 13.00-13.15: Introducing the LISS panel, Prof. dr. Marcel Das (CentERdata)